Analysis

 Compare your response to two other peoples' when you come to class:

-Goal is to list all five without resorting to the book, you may use your notes!
+Your goal is to list all 5 without resorting to the book, you may use your notes!

 What is meant by, and what is wrong with each set of concepts empirically speaking?